Education and Outreach Initiatives

 crisis, in the context of the play, and learning to embrace a new chapter in life.

 Prior to the first Thursday, preview performance of each production, there is a pre-show discussion offering insight and perspective from the production team’s point of view.
 We invite you to join these discussions whether you attend the performance that evening or not; no reservation is necessary.
 Generally, these discussions occur in MAC 140, but check back with us before you attend.

 Following the second Friday’s performance of each production, there is a post-show discussion offering insight and perspective on the current production.
 We invite you to join these discussions whether you attend the performance or not.
 If you would like to attend, and are not attending that Friday’s performance, simply call the Box Office (630/942-4000) for the running time of the show and arrive as the curtain comes down for some thought-provoking exchanges between our audience and artists.

 High School patrons from local schools (chosen by their schools) are given season subscriptions, invited to a pre-show pizza party and engagement activity revolving around the production and then see the production, with other High School Ambassadors, as well as college students and community members.
 If you wish to learn more, contact Amelia at email@example.com

 BTE Lunch Break Lecture

 A crucial part of a live performance happens beyond the public eye.
-From research to production, this course will include lectures and behind the scenes experiences with the Buffalo Theatre Ensemble (BTE) at their rehearsals.
+From research to production, this course (date and details TBA) will include lectures and behind the scenes experiences with the Buffalo Theatre Ensemble (BTE) at their rehearsals.
 Students will enhance their appreciation for theatre by examining the many elements of play mounting and production.